MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Types of Breast Implants

-The type and size of the implants you choose will depend on what size you want your breasts to be, your skin thickness and elasticity, your breast anatomy, and your body type.
-Dr Broadhurst will work with you to determine which choice is right for you, as there are many factors to consider.
+The type and size of the implants you choose will depend on what size you want your breasts to be, your skin thickness and elasticity, breast anatomy, and body type.
+Dr Broadhurst will work with you to determine which choice is suitable for you, as there are many factors to consider.

 The types of breast implants used for breast augmentation surgery include: